 How to Engage with Employees

-For digital transformation to be a success, the full participation of the whole organisation is needed.
+For digital transformation to be a success, the full participation of the whole organization is needed.
 This includes everyone from the boardroom to the frontline.
 Transformation is unlikely to fail due to a lack of technology, but it is much more likely to fail if the people who are serving customers aren’t engaged in the process.
 To ensure that employees are engaged it’s vital to:

 - Communicate – ensuring progress is communicated early, often and, if possible, creatively.
 Creating a dialogue around progress further increases its chance of success.